KristofferLarsson5/Temperature-and-Humitidy-System/README.md

 ![Alt Text](2023-06-13.png)
 **Note: The importance here isn't that you place the microcontroller on the exact same spot as I've done it, but rather that the wiring is the same**

-For more information on the raspberry pi checkout **https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html**
+For more information on the raspberry pi pico checkout **https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html**
 # 5. Platforms and infrastructure
 **5.1 Why I choose MQTT as my messaging protocol and Adafruit as my platform**